 First, it is important to understand the Social Security Administration’s definition of “disabled.”
 To be considered disabled according to Social Security, you must have a condition that has lasted or is expected to last for at least 12 months or result in death that has prevented you from engaging in substantial gainful activity.
 “Substantial gainful activity” is used by Social Security to describe a level of work activity.
 This is work activity that results in gross pay that exceeds the guidelines that Social Security publishes on an annual basis.
 For example, in 2022, “substantial gainful activity” is defined as gross income per month of $1350 or more.
 Note that gross income is income before taxes or other deductions are not applied – not just take-home pay.
 This also includes tips and other earnings, not simply hourly wages.
 Note as well that whether one is engaged in substantial gainful activity is NOT based on the number of hours per week one works.
 You can work part-time yet still have earnings that exceed substantial gainful activity levels.
 Social Security only looks at the amount of money that you have earned.
 Therefore, you need to have a period of at least twelve months where you are earning less than substantial gainful activity levels because of your medical condition.

 Social Security’s rules do not actually require you to have completely stopped working in order to be eligible for disability benefits.
 You can still continue to work on a part-time basis, provided that your earnings do not exceed substantial gainful activity levels.
 However, it is important to keep in mind that the examiner may want to know how you are able to work at all, even on a part-time basis, with your disability.
 This is particularly true if you are working a job that requires a lot of standing or lifting.
-It is important to consult with an attorney in this situation and receive guidance on the best way to present this information to Social Security.
+It is important to consult with an Social Security Disability Lawyer in this situation and receive guidance on the best way to present this information to Social Security.
 The team at LaBovick Law Group has a wealth of experience with this situation and is prepared to assist you.

 If you have completely stopped working but are still waiting for approval and have concerns about finances, you may be wondering whether you can go back to work and remain eligible for Social Security Disability benefits.
 To remain eligible for benefits on an indefinite basis, the rules described above related to substantial gainful activity levels will apply.
 If your income remains under substantial gainful activity levels, your eligibility for disability benefits will not be affected.
 Again, though, remember that Social Security may want to know how you are able to perform even part-time work with your conditions.
 It is important to discuss with an attorney how to best present your case to Social Security.